By the Book: EMIERT By-laws

 Section 1.
 Elected Officers:

-Elected officers of the Round Table shall be the chairperson; vice-chairperson/chairperson-elect; secretary; treasurer; immediate past chairperson; and seven members-at-large.
+Elected officers of the Round Table shall be the chairperson; vice-chairperson/chairperson-elect; secretary; treasurer; immediate past chairperson; and three members-at-large.

 Section 2.
 Executive Board:

 The elected officers shall function as the Executive Board.
 The Executive Board shall be presided over by the chairperson.

 - A vacancy in the elected membership of the Executive Board, including a vacancy created by the election of a member to the office of chairperson or other elective office, shall be filled by Executive Board appointment, the appointee to serve until the following election.

 - The Executive Board shall report on its activities to membership monthly through Executive Board meeting minutes and at the Midwinter and Annual conferences of the American Library Association.